giuliodondi/kOS-Shuttle_OPS1/README.md

 - At the top, below the title, you have the MECO velocity indicator.
 It's a slider which ranges from 7000 to 8000 m/s and the CO symbol indicates the desired cutoff speed.
 The triangle indicates the current orbital velocity and should stop at the CO mark at MECO.
 - In the middle is now a plot of altitude on the vertical vs. orbital velocity on the horizontal.
 The long central curve is the nominal trajectory, which droops during the late stages of ascent (this is normal and realistic).
     - The track to the left of the nominal trajectory is the trajectory for a retrograde launch out of Vandenberg.
-    - The track on the right below nominal is the drooped trajecotry in case of a TAL or ATO abort, ideally the Shuttle should never cross below this track
+    - The track on the right below nominal is the drooped trajectory in case of a TAL or ATO abort, ideally the Shuttle should never cross below this track

 ### Meaning of Rated Power Level and the THR indicator